 Corporate Unallocated.
-For the thirteen weeks ended May 2, 2020, unallocated expenses decreased \$3.1 million, or 16.0%, to \$16.6 million from \$19.7 million in the comparable prior-year period.
-The decrease in unallocated expenses was primarily due to initiatives to reduce expenses in light of COVID-19 including the temporary furlough of approximately 80% of our workforce mid-quarter; temporarily reducing the base compensation for all other associates; and reducing other non-payroll expenses including marketing, professional fees, and travel.
-In addition, there was a decrease in incentive compensation expense compared to the prior-year period as a result of Company performance driven by COVID-19.
+For the thirteen weeks ended May 1, 2021, unallocated expenses increased \$3.2 million, or 19.5%, to \$19.8 million from \$16.6 million in the comparable prior-year period.
+The increase in unallocated expenses was primarily due to prior-year period initiatives to reduce expenses in light of COVID-19 that did not recur in the current-year including the temporary furlough of certain associates; temporarily reducing the base compensation for all other salaried associates; and reducing other non-payroll expenses including marketing, as well as an increase in incentive compensation expense due to Company performance estimates.
+These increases in SG&A expense were partially offset by a decrease in depreciation expense, as described above.

-Income Tax Expense
+Income Tax Benefit

-The effective tax rate for the thirteen weeks ended May 2, 2020, was 39.4%, compared to 24.8% for the thirteen weeks ended May 4, 2019.
-The year-over year effective tax rate increase was primarily due to the net operating loss ("NOL") carryback in the current-year period as a result of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") that was enacted on March 27, 2020 in response to the COVID-19 pandemic.
-The CARES Act, among other things, permits NOL carryovers and carrybacks to offset 100% of taxable income for taxable years beginning before 2021.
-In addition, the CARES Act allows NOLs incurred in 2018, 2019, and 2020 to be carried back to each of the five preceding taxable years to generate a refund of previously paid income taxes.
+The effective tax rate for the thirteen weeks ended May 1, 2021, was 25.9%, compared to 39.4% for the thirteen weeks ended May 2, 2020.
+The year-over year effective tax rate decrease was primarily due to the net operating loss carryback recorded in the prior-year period that did not recur in the current-year as a result of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") that was enacted on March 27, 2020 in response to the COVID-19 pandemic.